 - joint pain and distress (from carrying extra weight)

 Some eating behaviours that cause a great deal of distress do not fit neatly into one of the three main types of eating disorder.
 OSFED is the diagnosis used in these cases.

 Eating disorders are complicated.
-Treatment will include help from a combination of medical, psychological and nutrition experts, along with help from the family.
-The basic goals of treatment are to restore health, reach and maintain a healthier weight, normalize eating habits, and feel better psychologically and physically.
+Intervention will include help from a combination of medical, psychological and nutrition experts, along with help from the family.
+The basic goals of intervention are to restore health, reach and maintain a healthier weight, normalize eating habits, and feel better psychologically and physically.

 - individual or group counselling[BT3]